thepirat000/Audit.NET/README.md

 The first parameter of the `Create` method is an _event type name_ intended to identify and group the events.
 The second is the delegate to obtain the object to track.
 This object is passed as an `Action<object>` to allow the library to inspect the object at the beggining and at the end of the scope.

-It is not mandatory to use a `using` block, but it simplifies the syntax allowing to detect exceptions and implicitly saving the event on disposal.
+It is not mandatory to use a `using` block, but it simplifies the syntax allowing to detect exceptions and calculate the duration by implicitly saving the event on disposal.

 If you are not tracking an specific object change, you can use the `CreateAndSave` shortcut method that creates and saves an event immediately.
 For example:
 ```c#